emn178/chartjs-plugin-labels/README.md

         arc: true,

         // position to draw label, available value is 'default', 'border' and 'outside'
-        // bar chart ignores this
+        // bar chart (horizontal also) ignores this
         // default is 'default'
         position: 'default',